10 Best 30 Amp RV Generators for 2025 (Ranked/Reviewed)

 If you’re looking for a super quiet generator that can power your 30-amp travel trailer or camper, then you need to check out the Westinghouse iGen4500 Super Quiet Portable Inverter Generator.

-As this gas-powered unit has a peak wattage of 4500 watts and a rated wattage of 3700 watts.
+This gas-powered unit has a peak wattage of 4500 watts and a rated wattage of 3700 watts, while maintaining a noise rating of just 52 decibels, making it the quietest generator on this list.

-With a run time of up to 18 hours on a single 3.4-gallon fuel tank, when in economy mode, which doubles the run time of most standard generators.
+This generator also has one of the longest run times as well.
+With a run time of up to 18 hours on a single 3.4-gallon fuel tank, which doubles the run time of most standard generators.

-Product Review, Test, and Demonstration Video
+Product Review, Test, & Demonstration Video

 Pros